Finite Elements with Switch Detection for Direct Optimal Control of Nonsmooth Systems with Set-Valued Step Functions: Abstract

 \section{Abstract}

 This paper extends the Finite Elements with Switch Detection (FESD) method~\cite{Nurkanovic2022} to optimal control problems with nonsmooth systems involving set-valued step functions.
-Logical relations and common nonsmooth functions within a dynamical system can be expressed using linear and nonlinear expressions of the components of the step function.
+Logical relations and common nonsmooth functions within a dynamical system can be expressed using linear and nonlinear expressions involving step functions.
 A prominent subclass of these systems are Filippov systems.
 The set-valued step function can be expressed by the solution map of a linear program, and using its KKT conditions allows one to transform the initial system into an equivalent dynamic complementarity system (DCS).
 Standard Runge-Kutta (RK) methods applied to DCS have only first-order accuracy.
 The FESD discretization makes the step sizes degrees of freedom and adds further constraints that ensure exact switch detection to recover the high-accuracy properties that RK methods have for smooth ODEs.
+We use the novel FESD method for the direct transcription of optimal control problems.
 All methods and examples in this paper are implemented in the open-source software package~\texttt{NOSNOC}.